 \section{The Bogoliubov transformation and truncated photon}

 This section provides a formal description of both the Bogoliubov transformation resulting from the removal of the reflector and properties of the truncated photon state.
-We begin with presenting some key aspects of the Bogoliubov transformation, and, in particular, its associated new vacuum state.
-This involves introducing some general notation as to parameterize Bogoliubov transformations in a convenient way.
-Using this notation, we then proceed with deriving the form of truncated photon state before tracing out backward-propagating modes, and in the end, we calculating a one-particle fidelity in terms of the expected photon number of the vacuum.
+We begin by presenting some key aspects of the Bogoliubov transformation, and, in particular, its associated new vacuum state.
+This involves introducing some general notation to parameterize Bogoliubov transformations in a convenient way.
+Using this notation, we then proceed with deriving the form of truncated photon state before tracing out backward-propagating modes, and finally calculate a one-particle fidelity in terms of the expected photon number of the vacuum.